 Six Material Issues

-Seikagaku Corporation has identified six material issues on the basis of assessment of important issues that should be addressed on a priority basis in the interest of achieving for sustainable development of society and enhancement of corporate value, in light of both their importance to the company and the expectations of society, including diverse stakeholders.
-By promoting initiatives related to these material issues, Seikagaku will contribute to achievement of the Sustainable Development Goals (SDGs) adopted by the United Nations.
+In order to develop a sustainable society and enhance corporate value, Seikagaku Corporation has identified six material issues that should be addressed with priority based on the importance to us and the expectations of society, including our diverse stakeholders.
+Through promoting these material issues, we will contribute to achieving the Sustainable Development Goals (SDGs) adopted by the United Nations.

 Material Issue Identification Process

-To identify material issues, we identified social issues based on factors including non-financial information disclosure guidelines; international frameworks, principles, and guidelines; and survey items from ESG assessment organizations.
-Furthermore, we closely examined issues specific to the pharmaceutical industry.
-On that basis, we compiled a list of 39 social issues.
+To identify material issues, we compiled a list of social issues based on non-financial information disclosure guidelines; international frameworks, principles, and guidelines; and survey items of ESG assessment organizations.
+Furthermore, we closely examined issues specific to the pharmaceutical industry and compiled a list of 39 social issues.

 The Social Issues Assessment Matrix

-Step 3: Identification of material issues through validation and grouping of issues
+Step 3: Identify material issues through validation and grouping of issues

 Material Issues and Initiatives

 Seikagaku identified the following six material issues through the above process.
-We plan to review the material issues in light of changes in the social environment, the Company’s management plans, and other factors.
+We plan to review the material issues in light of changes in the social environment, our management plans, and other factors.

 We have set monitoring indicators for each material issue and will verify and assess the state of progress toward the objectives.
-In the future, we plan to observe change in activities over time and consider and establish appropriate KPIs for each item.
+We plan to monitor our activities for a certain period of time and establish appropriate KPIs for each item.

 Notes:

-1. Figures are on a parent-company basis unless otherwise noted.
+Figures are on a non-consolidated basis unless otherwise noted.

-2. The material issues were approved at a meeting of the Board held in December 2021.
+The material issues were approved by the Board of Directors in December 2021.

 1. Creation of truly useful pharmaceuticals and medical devices